spinnaker/spinnaker.github.io/setup/install/providers/kubernetes.md

 You need a running Kubernetes cluster, with corresponding credentials in a [kubeconfig file](https://kubernetes.io/docs/concepts/cluster-administration/authenticate-across-clusters-kubeconfig/){:target="\_blank"}.

-If you have these, you can verify the credentials work by running this command on a machine that has the credentials and has [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl-overview/){:target="\_blank"}
+If you have these, and you have [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl-overview/){:target="\_blank"}
-installed:
+installed on the machine where you have your `kubeconfig`, you can verify the credentials work by running this command:

 ```bash
 kubectl get namespaces